jbongard/TwitchPlaysLossFunction/README.md

 1. Users type equations into chat.

-2. Equations manipulate matrices, but must ultimate result in a scalar.
+2. Equations manipulate matrices, but must ultimately result in a scalar.

 3. Matrices are visualized as heatmaps.